FALCON HEIGHTS, Minn. — “Healthy State Fair fun since 2001!”

 Gluten-free Fair Foods List & Celiac Disease Education - Raising Our Celiac Kids-Twin Cities Chapter

-Raising Our Celiac Kids (ROCK) – Twin Cities Chapter, Inc. DBA Twin Cities ROCK, a 501(c)(3) nonprofit organization returns to fair this year with their Gluten Free Awareness Booth as part of Health Fair 11.
+Raising Our Celiac Kids (ROCK) – Twin Cities Chapter, also known as Twin Cities ROCK, is a 501(c)(3) nonprofit organization.
+Twin Cities ROCK returns to fair this year with their Gluten Free Awareness Booth as part of Health Fair 11.

 Twin Cities ROCK has become a fundamental part of Minnesota’s health community, providing essential information for those navigating through their Celiac and subsequent gluten-free lifestyle while providing opportunities for children and families with Celiac Disease.
 Twin Cities ROCK offers an abundance of information through their volunteers.
 It also researches and compiles the ‘Gluten Free Foods at the Fair List’ each year.
 This resource provides a lifeline to all those gluten-free fair guests and the ability to enjoy the whole Minnesota State Fair experience without the worry of where to eat.
 The list can be found at any information booth and at the Twin Cities ROCK booth located inside the Health Fair 11 building.

-Preschool Vision Screenings - MD5M Lions KidSight Foundation
+Kids Vision Screenings - MD5M Lions KidSight Foundation.

 More information about Lions KidSight can be found at: www.kidsightmd5m.org